The Flatline

 I’ve been feeling awfully paralytic as of late.
 There is a black hole in my head that sucks up my ambition to do anything other than scroll Instagram reels.
 Craven cadres of highly paid, brilliant engineers and designers on both coasts are hard at work, tirelessly extracting every ounce of engagement from the atavistic, reactionary animal within us all.
 Alas, since nobody in America has any new ideas, the good people at Meta, Snap, and Alphabet have all decided to absorb the same attention-sucking interaction model.

-An element of grasping has always been within the American dream, but I think the advent of the Roth IRA and RSUs have given people a more sublimated avenue toward kicking the wheels for years on end.
+An element of grasping has always been within the American dream, but I think the advent of the the 401(k) and RSUs have given people a more sublimated way of quietly circling in place for years on end.
 When you get a secure gig, you grip onto that thing for dear life, damn everyone else who might want your place, and damn trying to disagree with whatever the instantaneous market moment is, however mercurial and myopic it might be.
 I can’t blame them for it.

 In the writing and publishing world, there’s something known as “writing to market,” which is essentially a prerequisite to ascertaining any semblance of success.
 It makes sense—and on the face of it.
 Mold your writing based on what the market says it wants, and you are more likely to succeed and get your writing read.